The double-tower HQ building of the DuBiotech complex was completed ahead of schedule. Credit: DuBiotech.

 DuBiotech was officially launched in February 2005 by Sheikh Mohammed bin Rashid Al Maktoum, vice-president and Prime Minister of the UAE.

-The project was a major part of the Dubai 2010 scheme, which aimed to build the city’s economy on a more knowledge-based footing.
+The project was a major part of the Dubai 2010 scheme, which aimed to place the city’s economy on a more knowledge-based footing.
 It was expected to attract more biotechnology and life sciences research, development and manufacturing to the country.

-DuBiotech is a subsidiary of the Government of Dubai’s holding company, Dubai Holding, and a member of Dubai Holding’s real estate unit, Tecom Investments.
-The DuBiotech park was set up under the Dubai Technology and Media Free Zone Authority.
+The Dubai Science Park was set up under the Dubai Technology and Media Free Zone Authority.
 PMC Solutions FZCO was the strategic partner in the setting up of the DuBiotech park.

-DuBiotech is one of several free zones created in Dubai.
+DuBiotech is one of the free zones created in Dubai.
 It offers major tax advantages and services such as 50 years’ exemption from personal, income and corporate taxes, long-term land leases, full foreign ownership and state-of-the-art IT and telecommunications infrastructure.

-The research park also offers full repatriation of profits, trouble-free incorporation with little formality, government services division for registration, and fast-track immigration and customs procedures.
+The research park also offers full repatriation of profits, trouble-free incorporation with little formality, a government services division for registration, and fast-track immigration and customs procedures.

 The DuBiotech entity has two operating arms.
 The first is the Foundation for Research and Innovation, which focuses on government-funded research and development (R&D) in areas such as medicine, genetics, agriculture and stem cell research.
-The second is a biotech cluster with high-quality infrastructure for incubators, research labs, manufacturing facilities, and educational facilities.
+The second is a biotech cluster with high-quality infrastructure for incubators, research labs, manufacturing facilities and educational facilities.

 The master plan for the park divides it into zones focusing on different areas, including R&D, manufacturing and commercial or office use.
 The plan was produced by Parsons and CHU2A.